 The right light fixtures in your bathroom will make a huge difference too.
 They don’t need to be the most expensive either, choose some that look appealing to your style but that also allows a lot of light.
 Strategically placing a few very bright and big mirrors in your bathroom will also make a difference to the light in your bathroom.
 Mirrors allow for reflection, creating the illusion of more light in the space.

-Keep in mind that redoing your bathroom to look as if it'd been completely remodelled, without breaking the bank - only means you needs some imagination...and some sound advice and ideas that really do work!
-Share your budget friendly remodelling ideas and photos with us on our Facebook Page, we'd love to see them.
+Keep in mind that redoing your bathroom to look as if it'd been completely remodeled, without breaking the bank - only means you need some imagination...and some sound advice and ideas that really do work!
+Share your budget-friendly remodeling ideas and photos with us on our Facebook Page, we'd love to see them.